cloudogu/k8s-appops-security-talks/2020-03-18-javaLand/docs/slides/07-security-context.md

 * `runAsNonRoot: true`
    Container is not started when the user is root
 * `runAsUser` and `runAsGroup` > 10000
-  * Reduces risk to run as user existing on host
+  * 🔥 Reduces risk to run as user existing on host
-  * In case of container escape UID/GID does not have privileges on host
+  * 🔥 In case of container escape UID/GID does not have privileges on host
-* Mitigates vuln in `runc` (used by Docker among others)
+* 🔥 E.g. mitigates vuln in `runc` (used by Docker among others)
   🌐 https://kubernetes.io/blog/2019/02/11/runc-and-cve-2019-5736/

 Notes: